 The British colonialists who ruled the country referred to Sri Lanka as Ceylon.
-To the English at home, it was an exotic faraway land with lush vegetation, famous for its tea and coffee plantations.
+It was an exotic faraway land with lush vegetation to the English at home, famous for its tea and coffee plantations.
 A few generations later, a nationalist political movement arose and fought for political independence.
 They were successful in gaining political independence in 1948.
 Subsequently, Ceylon became the Democratic Socialist Republic of Sri Lanka in 1978.

 Since then, a 26-year civil war has left its scars on the country.
 Eventually, Sri Lanka Armed Forces defeated the Liberation Tigers of Tamil Eelam in 2009.
 Steps are now being taken to mend ethnic divisions between the Sinhalese and the Tamils.
 It isn’t perfect yet, but there are signs of lasting peace at last.